Jentry Chau vs. the Underworld

-Jentry Chau vs. The Underworld is an American animated supernatural-action television series created by Echo Wu and produced by Netflix Animation and Titmouse, Inc. The series was released on December 5, 2024, on Netflix, and is set in a Texas suburb, where Jentry Chau, a Chinese-American teen who has been suppressing her powers, rediscovers them on her 16th birthday and learns that a demon king is hunting her for them.
+Jentry Chau vs. The Underworld is an American animated supernatural-action television series created by Echo Wu and produced by Buji Productions, Trespassers Will Inc., Lightbulb Farm Productions, Titmouse, Inc., and Netflix Animation Studios.
+The series was released on December 5, 2024, on Netflix, and is set in a Texas suburb, where Jentry Chau, a Chinese-American teen who has been suppressing magical powers, rediscovers them on her 16th birthday and learns that demonic forces are hunting her for them.
 The show explores themes of family secrets, identity, and the consequences of choices made by past generations, particularly in relation to Jentry's parents.